top of page

 Besides his military achievements, Yang Guang was also quite handsome and artistic; dozens of his excellent poems show the world his talent.

-After prince Yang Guang led Sui’s army and defeated the biggest kingdom in the south, he stayed there to manage those places and tried his best to blend in.
+After Prince Yang Guang led Sui’s army and defeated the biggest kingdom in the south, he stayed there to manage those places and tried his best to blend in.

 He married a noble girl from a powerful clan there, the descendant of King Xiao Yan, and made many friends with other powerful local clans.